mengibin/_bmadoutput/epics.md

 - FR-INT-04: Runtime must enforce Sandboxed File Access (scoped to Project Folder).

 **Management Capabilities (Project & State):**
-- FR-MNG-01: System must create a dedicated Project Folder for each new job/execution.
+- FR-MNG-01: System must support selecting/opening a user **Project Folder** (`ProjectRoot`), and create a dedicated **Run Folder** (private RuntimeStore) for each new execution.
-- FR-MNG-02: System must save all generated artifacts within the Project Folder.
+- FR-MNG-02: System must save user-visible artifacts within `ProjectRoot` by default (e.g., `ProjectRoot/artifacts/`), while keeping package cache, run state, and logs in a private RuntimeStore by default.
 - FR-MNG-03: System must maintain an Execution Log recording each tool call and result.
 - FR-MNG-04: Consumers can view the current Workflow State in the Client UI.